SL9M/wavephoenix-utility/README.md

 # WavePhoenix Utility

-A GUI based program written to help users unfamiliar with commandline tools flash their WavePhoenix receivers.
+GUI WavePhoenix flashing software written to help users unfamiliar with commandline tools.
 Ideal for DIYers, bulk WavePhoenix flashing, and people who dislike memorizing or hunting down commands for each flash.

-Built with Python & Qt6.

 ## Current Features
-1. Prompt user to download all essential files
-2. File upload fields that should work with future updates
+1. Erase & flash WavePhoenix devices easily
+2. Links user to bootloader & firmware downloads
+3. Github release bundles include Loopj's OpenOCD fork - no extra software needed!
-3. Step by step on screen instructions
+4. Step by step on screen guide
-4. Extracts OpenOCD tar files to reduce friction
-5. Seperate window with console output for debugging
+5. Seperate window with logs & console output for debugging and transparency
-6. Support for Windows

 ## Planned Features
-1. Bulk flashing mode - For saving time on assembly
+1. "Pro" layout - for bulk flashing & time savings
 3. Support for macOS and Linux
-4. OpenOCD Error handling with troubleshooting docs
+4. Robust error handling with troubleshooting steps included
+5. Optional Rpi Pico flashing

+## Credits
+Credit for the WavePhoenix Utility project largely goes to loopj for creating the core WavePhoenix project.
+Without Loopj's hard work, this tool would have no reason to exist.

+Special thanks to members of the GameCube modding community for inspiring me to solve this issue.
+Providing support has been

+Built with Python & Qt6, packaged using PyInstaller.